H.A.P.P.Y. Radio (song)

 "H.A.P.P.Y.
 Radio" is a 1979 disco song recorded by soul singer Edwin Starr.

-Starr's previous release, "Contact", had proved to be his best showing on the US Pop Charts (and R&B Charts) in several years.
-It was also a huge hit in Britain, making it into the Top Ten and peaking at #6 on the UK Singles Chart.
+Starr's previous release, "Contact", had proved to be his best showing on the Billboard Hot 100 (and R&B Chart) in several years.
+It was also a hit in Britain, making it to number six on the UK Singles Chart.
 This song was issued as its follow-up, and although less successful, still made all three charts.
 "H.A.P.P.Y.
-Radio" peaked at #79 on the Hot 100 and #28 on the R&B Charts, but was a much bigger hit in the UK, where it was a Top Ten hit (#9) in mid-1979.
-The song was both written and produced by Edwin Starr himself.
+Radio" peaked at number 79 on the Hot 100 and number 28 on the R&B Chart, but was a much bigger hit in the UK, where it was reached number nine in mid-1979.
+The song was both written and produced by Edwin Starr.

 Reception

 Smash Hits said, "Edwin knows what his British fans want to hear better than most other Americans and it sounds as if he's got the formula right again with this boisterous chuck of disco-mix, which is like a cross between "Contact" and one of his earliest hits "Headline News"."